barrykooij/admin-restriction/readme.txt

 = What users will be able to upgrade core, theme and plugin modifications? =

 The administrator created at WordPress installation (administrator with id 1) will be the only user that is able to do Core, plugin and theme installation, updating and removal.

-You have to be an Administrator to see the "What The File" option.

 == Screenshots ==